Hi. I’m Cory.

 I’m a software engineer, a physics graduate, and an Australian/British dual citizen.
 Want to find out more?
 Pick a topic below and let’s get started.

 If you’re concerned about data privacy when contacting me, here’s some useful information.
 I live and work in London, in the United Kingdom.
 My personal email accounts are currently managed by Google.
-My work email is managed by my employer, Hewlett Packard Enterprise.
+My work email is managed by my employer, Apple.
 My websites are hosted by GitHub.

 I was born in Sydney, Australia, but I moved to Melbourne when I was very young.
 I grew up in Melbourne, and spent my teenage years in Oxford, England.
 I went to university in St Andrews, Scotland.
 Now, as an adult, I’m a software engineer living in London.